nobodywasishere/VHDLproc/README.md

 `end [if]

-`warning "STRING"       -   Print STRING to standard error output stream
+`warning "STRING"       --   Print STRING to standard error output stream

-`error "STRING"         -   Print STRING to standard error output stream
+`error "STRING"         --   Print STRING to standard error output stream
-                            Will force close VHDLproc without saving
+                        --   Will force close VHDLproc without saving

 -- Additional extensions not part of VHDL-2019

-`define LABEL "STRING"  -   Gives LABEL the value of STRING for
+`define LABEL "STRING"  --   Gives LABEL the value of STRING for
-                            conditional statements
+                        --   conditional statements

-`include "FILENAME"     -   Include another file relative to
+`include "FILENAME"     --   Include another file relative to
-                            the location of the source
+                        --   the location of the source

+`end include "FILENAME" --   This is a counterpart to `include for parsing commented directives
+                        --   in-place, should not be used directly (added automatically) --   Sets the bound of where to replace when re-including a file
 ```

 ### Identifiers (or Labels)